 Can I masturbate too much?

 When masturbation starts to take over your life, then it could be a problem.
-If you'd rather hang out at home alone and masturbate than be with your friends, arrange to see a therapist or psychologist for help.
-If you don't know how to do this, ask your doctor or a counselor at school to help you set it up.
+If you'd rather hang out at home alone and masturbate than be with your friends, then you may want to talk to a therapist or psychologist for help.
+If you don't know how to do this, ask your doctor, parent, or a counselor at school to help you set up an appointment.

 What if I have questions about masturbation?

 Talk to a doctor or health counselor you trust.
-Their job is to talk to patients honestly about their body.
-They can answer any questions you have about masturbation.
+Their job is to talk to patients honestly about their bodies.
+They can answer any questions you may have about masturbation.